Cognitive Science Program

 The final goal of the major is met by completing a thesis in the senior year.
 The topic of the thesis is chosen by the student in consultation with one or more members of the program faculty.
 All majors must sign up for the thesis in the senior year.
 Students are strongly encouraged to sign up for Cognitive Science 300-301 for 1/2 credit in the a-semester and 1/2 credit in the b-semester, for a total of 1 unit of credit.
 In cases where this is not possible it is acceptable to sign up for Cognitive Science 302 for a full unit in either the a- or the b-term.
 Students should consult their adviser before electing the latter option.

 After declaration of the major, all courses within the major must be taken for letter grades.
-Students may elect a graded or ungraded option for theses, but may not change the election once made.

 100a and b.
 Introduction to Cognitive Science (1)

 This course serves as an introduction to the multidisciplinary field of cognitive science.
 The course provides the historical context of the emergence of cognitive science, tracing developments in modern philosophy and linguistics, and the rise of cognitivism and neuroscience in psychology and of artificial intelligence in computer science.
-The basic substantive issues of cognitive science discussed in-clude the mind-body problem, thought as computation and the computer model of mind, the role of representation in mental activity, and the explanation of mental activity via categories such as language, memory, perception, reasoning, and consciousness.
+The basic substantive issues of cognitive science discussed include the mind-body problem, thought as computation and the computer model of mind, the role of representation in mental activity, and the explanation of mental activity via categories such as language, memory, perception, reasoning, and consciousness.
 The discussions of these issues illustrate the distinctive methodology of cognitive science, which integrates elements of the methodological approaches of several disciplines.
 The program faculty.

 211a.
 Perception and Action (1)